gislab-npo/gislab-doc/installation/virtual.rst

 To run GIS.lab in Virtual mode, there are some hardware and software requirements.
 Another important point is GIS.lab source code, see :ref:`GIS.lab source code download <GL-clone>`.
-See information below with graphical representation in :num:`#requirementsvirtual`.
+See information below with graphical representation in :numref:`requirementsvirtual`.

 *Hardware*